mas-bandwidth/gafferongames/content/post/state_synchronization.md

 }
 </pre>

-What you see above is what I call a _serialization function_.
-It's a trick I like to use to unify packet bitpack read and write functions that are often written separately.
-I like it because it's harder to desync read and write when they are written this way.
+What you see above is a _serialization function_.
+It's a trick I use to unify packet read and write.
+I like it because it's expressive while at the same time it's difficult to desync read and write.
 If you would like to read and write packets like this in your own project, you can do that with my open source network library <a href="http://www.libyojimbo.com">yojimbo</a>.

 ## Packet Structure